adamsilver/fdpb/01-a-registration-form.md

 Seeing as we're designing for people, we should use the *diversity* of people as constraints.
 These constraints ultimately lead to the creation of form patterns that work well for a diverse set of user needs.

 Many designers omit labels in order to save space but as the budding form designer that you are, you should be aware that this is just about the worst thing you can do.
-In later chapters we'll discuss scenarios where we'll need to resist the natural temptation to exclude them&mdash;something that is normall done in the name of minimalist design.
+In later chapters we'll discuss scenarios where we'll need to resist the natural temptation to exclude them&mdash;something that is normally done in the name of minimalist design.

 ## Placeholders and hints